-Installing the Saddle
+Installing the saddle

 We want to accurately set the saddle at the correct depth and position to capture all our measurements defining the action and intonation.